 6.1: Technical Skills

 In order to carry out the proposed aims of my fellowship application I will have to learn a number of new skills while updating existing ones.
 I will vastly expand my knowledge of new exciting techniques like RNA-seq and CRISPR while updating existing ones such as qPCR.
-Learning large scale data set production and analysis will be vital for this project due to the large volume of data that will be produced.
+Learning large scale data set production and analysis will be vital for this project.
 The ability to handle and analyze large data sets is becoming an imperative skill in modern biomedical science.

 Table 2a: New and Refreshed Technical Skills